KhronosGroup/glTF/specification/README.md

 ### primitive.material :white_check_mark:

-The id of the material to apply to this primitive when rendering.
+The ID of the material to apply to this primitive when rendering.

 * **Type**: `string`
 * **Required**: Yes